 Merck's bladder cancer late-stage study fails to meet main goals

-June 9 (Reuters) - Merck & Co MRK.N said on Tuesday a late-stage study assessing its cancer drug Keytruda as a first-line treatment for bladder cancer failed to meet the main goals.
+June 9 (Reuters) - Merck & Co MRK.N said on Tuesday its blockbuster therapy Keytruda used along with chemotherapy failed to meet the main goals ofa late-stage studytesting the combination as a first-line treatment for bladder cancer.

-The trial, which was testing Keytruda in combination with chemotherapy, did not meet the main goals of overall survival or progression-free survival, compared with standard of care chemotherapy, the company said.
+The trial did not meet the main goals of overall survival or progression-free survival, compared with standard-of-care chemotherapy alone, the company said in a statement.

+The company said Keytruda helped improve overall survival and progression-free survival, but failed to achieve statistical significance.

+Keytruda, which brought in sales of $3.28 billion in the first quarter, has already received three U.S. regulatory approvals for different types of bladder cancers.

 (Reporting by Trisha Roy in Bengaluru; Editing by Devika Syamnath)